basho/basho_docs/content/riak/ts/1.3.0/add-ons/spark-riak-connector/quick-start.md

 df.write.format("org.apache.spark.sql.riak").mode(SaveMode.Append).save(tableName)
 ```

-And, finally, check that the table was successfully written into the Riak TS table by making a simple query and printing the result:
+And, finally, check that the table was successfully written into the Riak TS by making a simple query and printing the result:

 ```scala